 Why Is My 2 Month Old Sleeping So Much?

-However, if you still feel that your 2 month old is sleeping too much, is struggling to stay awake for 20 minutes between naps, or is showing any of the following signs, you should seek medical advice as soon as possible:
+However, if you still feel that your 2 month old is sleeping too much, is struggling to stay awake for 20 minutes between naps, or is showing any of the following signs, you should seek medical advice from a doctor or sleep consultant as soon as possible:

 - They are not gaining weight